confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 Out-of-order records are not supported, which means that KSQL processes all records in offset order and does not check for out-of-order records.

-KSQL provides best-effort on time synchronization, but there are no guarantees, which can cause missing results or leftRecord-NULL results.

 Table-table joins are eventually consistent.

+.. important:: KSQL currently provides best-effort on time synchronization,
+               but there are no guarantees, which can cause missing results or leftRecord-NULL results.

 Semantics of Table-Table Joins
 ------------------------------